Pipera

 Pipera village is a neighborhood in Voluntari, Ilfov County, at the northern edge of the city of Bucharest, Romania.

 Development

 Until 1995, Pipera was an ordinary village.
 After that, an "El Dorado" of land transactions began.
 Plots of land that were US$1/m2 reached in 2005 the US$250/m2.
 In this time, more than 1,400 houses were built there, transforming Pipera in one of the most expensive residential areas.
 Between 2002 and 2011, in just ten years, the surface of the residential area doubled in size.

 The residential area expanding quickly and faster than the street network created many problems and concerns, such as urban planning, traffic control, water supply and electrical supply.

 A shopping park was also built, initially as a Carrefour and Bricostore, and later developed into a Metro, a Selgross Cash & Carry, an IKEA and, most importantly, Băneasa Shopping City.
 However, these have been developed chaotically.

-The village is currently plagued by overcrowding, corruption, heavy traffic, crumbling infrastructure and soaring pollution.
-A significant number of properties have been built as a result of bribing local authorities and, as such, one can find tall building blocks in the middle of house developments, building with illegal extensions and medium industrial sites among residential areas.